ED-IP/Milestone-3-project/README.md

         PORT| 5000
         SECRET_KEY    |

 7. Go to the Deployment tab and in the Deployment Method section choose GitHub
     - In the connect to GitHub choose the correct repository and click connect

 8. In the section Automatic Deploys  choose the branch to deploy (in mycase was the master one) and click in Enable Automtic Deploys

 9. After building the proyect it should be deployed.
 You can open the app by clicking in the Open App button at the top of the page

 10. The address for the deployed proyect: https://dictionary-cs.herokuapp.com/

 ## Credits

+The following terms and part of the descriotions were taken from www.wikipedia.com

 https://stackoverflow.com/questions/17873820/flask-url-for-with-multiple-parameters